 Where and when:

 (We meet at Wisemans Bridge Inn, by the sea!
-From the first Monday in July to the last one in August, the meetings are held at lunch times, start 13.00 hours.
-From September to June meetings commence at 19.30.
+From September to July meetings commence at 19.30.
+In August alternative venues or visits are panned.
 No meetings on Bank Holiday Mondays)

 Wisemans Bridge Inn